pranee525/InvoiceSnap/README.md

 ## License

 Not specified.
-Contact the repository owner for usage terms.# Here are your Instructions
+Contact the repository owner for usage terms.